robosoft-ai/smacc_sphinx/_sources/getting_started/index.rst.txt

 ###############

-This document will take you through the process of installing the |PN| binaries and navigating a simulated Turtlebot 3 in the Gazebo simulator.
+This document will take you through the process of installing the |PN| binaries and navigating a simulated Turtlebot 3 in the Gazebo simulator.-test

 .. note::